 Effectiveness

-Doptelet and Mulpleta haven’t been directly compared in clinical studies.
+Doptelet and Mulpleta haven’t been directly compared in clinical trials.
 However, studies have found both Doptelet and Mulpleta to be effective for increasing platelet counts in adults with chronic liver disease.
 Both drugs effectively reduced the risk of bleeding with medical or dental procedures.

 Talk with your doctor about which of these drugs might be a better fit for you.